There are a lot of things that you can do in order to improve your money mindset.

-Have a yearly check in on your finances to see if you can get cheaper utilities, gym memberships or other subscriptions you have signed up to.
-Most of these companies are counting on your inertia just to keep paying no matter the price.
+Have a yearly check-in on your finances to see if you can get cheaper utilities, gym memberships or other subscriptions you have signed up to.
+Most companies are counting on your inertia just to keep paying no matter the price.

-Set up a calendar day or week to go through them and search out a better deal.
-Don’t agonize over getting the best deal.
+Set up a calendar day or week to review them and find a better deal.
+Don’t agonise over getting the best deal.
 A good deal will likely be good enough.

 9.Set financial goals

-Without any goal or at least a vision, how will you ever get where you want to be?
+How will you ever get where you want to be without any goal or at least a vision?
 You might even end up someplace you don’t want to be.

-A vision of a good life might help you figure how far away you are and how to get to be where you want to be.
+A vision of a good life might help you figure out how far away you are and how to get to where you want to be.

 A clear and present danger we all face is drift.
 Slowly but surely drifting into debt, higher and higher spending and no financial safety net for us now or in the future.